Cohort intelligence —

 - We default to 300 historical analogs.
 Below n=30 the distribution stats are too noisy to be meaningful; the API surfaces a warning when filtered cohort drops below that floor.

-- Can I filter by regime, sector, or news context?
+- Can I filter the cohort by regime, sector, or news context?

 - Yes. cohort_analyze accepts filters for vol_regime, days_since_earnings, days_since_ath, sector, has_news, macro_state, relative_volume, and realized_vol.
 Filters narrow the cohort to comparable historical situations.